 227-228.
-INTRODUCTION TO RUBBER CHEMISTRY.
+Introduction to Rubber Chemistry.
+Evening session.
 2 credits each semester.

-Evening Session.
 Prerequisite, 106, 107.
-A study of crude rubber, later, vulcanization, physical testing, compounding, accelerators, synthetic rubber, reclamed with the state of the state rubber.
+A study of crude rubber, latex, vulcanization, physical testing, compounding, accelerators, synthetic rubber, reclaimed rubber.
 A somewhat briefer treatment of the topics listed under course 327-328.
 No laboratory work.
 Credit not given for this course and for 327-328.